SmurfcatOS/SmurfcatOS/README.md

 - Custom wallpapers
 - Custom Neofetch
 - LibreOffice pre-installed
-- Steam and itch.io pre-installed (for all you epic gamers out there)
+- Steam pre-installed (for all you epic gamers out there)

 And always remember: *We live, we love, we lie.*